flack/poser/README.md

 in the core.
 This is just meant to hold us over until then, so there are some limitations:

- - `/usr/local/bin` and `/usr/local/share/poser` are hardcoded ATM, but they could be made configurable with relatively little effort.
+ - `/usr/local/bin` and `/usr/local/share/poser` are hardcoded ATM (but they could be made configurable with relatively little effort)
  - Windows is not supported currently.
 I guess it could be made to work, so pull requests are welcome
- - obviously, normal Unix file permission ruless still apply.
-So you should make sure that all users that are supposed to use globally installed utilities actually have access to `/usr/local/share/poser`.
+ - obviously, normal Unix file permission rules still apply.
+So you should make sure that all users that are supposed to use globally installed utilities actually have access to `/usr/local/share/poser`
  - if you uninstall poser (via composer or by deleting the git repo), you will have to remove the `poser` symlink in `/usr/local/bin` manually